SyncfusionExamples/DocIO-Examples/Table-Of-Contents/Add-table-of-contents/.NET/Add-table-of-contents/README.md

 # Add and update Table of Contents in Word document using C#

-The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
+The Syncfusion&reg; [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **add and update a Table of Contents (TOC) in a Word document** using C#.

 ## Steps to add and update Table of Contents (TOC) programmatically